-268. If the evidence on a charge of unlawful carnal intercourse or attempted unlawful carnal intercourse with another person in contravention of any statute does not prove that offence but-

-(a) the offence of [indecent assault] sexual assault, compelled sexual assault or compelled selfsexual assault as contemplated in section 5, 6 or 7 of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, respectively;

-(b) the offence of common assault; or

-(c) the statutory offence of-
+- 268. If the evidence on a charge of unlawful carnal intercourse or attempted unlawful carnal intercourse with another person in contravention of any statute does not prove that offence but- - (a) the offence of [indecent assault] sexual assault, compelled sexual assault or compelled self-sexual assault as contemplated in section 5, 6 or 7 of the Criminal Law (Sexual Offences and Related Matters) Amendment Act, 2007, respectively; - (b) the offence of common assault; or - (c) the statutory offence of-

-(i) committing an immoral or indecent act with such other person;

-(ii) soliciting, enticing or importuning such other person to have unlawful carnal intercourse;
+- (i) committing an immoral or indecent act with such other person; - (ii) soliciting, enticing or importuning such other person to have unlawful carnal intercourse; - (iii) soliciting, enticing or importuning such other person to commit an immoral or indecent act; or - (iv) conspiring with such other person to have unlawful carnal intercourse.

-(iii) soliciting, enticing or importuning such other person to commit an immoral or indecent act; or the accused may be found guilty of the offence so proved."
+the accused may be found guilty of the offence so proved."